TylerStamand/Destiny2D/README.md

 ### Dungeon Generation

-  Used binary partitioning and Cellular Automaton algorithms to create the rooms.
+  Used binary partitioning and cellular automaton algorithms to create the rooms.
   Created a graph representation of the rooms through nodes and edges.
 Then used MST algorithm to create a set of hallways that connects all rooms.

   Relevannt Directories: